LauraHBui/Modelling-Crime-Data-2021/docs/07-relationships-categorical-variable.md

 <!--In one of this lesson's lecture videos, different types of t-tests were mentioned.
 One-sample t-tests are not covered in this class, but two other types are: independent (or unpaired) and dependent (or paired) sample t-tests. -->

-In our example, we would like to know whether there is a difference between the mean score for fear of crime, as embodied in the variable `tcviolent`, between males and females.
-We fulfilled three assumptions for the **independent sample t-test** or *unpaired t-test*.
+In our example, we would like to know whether there is a difference between the mean score of fear of crime, as embodied in the variable `tcviolent`, between males and females.
+Previously, we fulfilled three assumptions for the **independent sample t-test** or *unpaired t-test*.
 This t-test compares two groups that are independent of one another.
-It suggests that the values for the dependent variable in one sample are not reliant on the values for the dependent variable in the other sample.
+It suggests that the values for the dependent variable in one group are not reliant on the values for the dependent variable in the other group.
 In our case, levels of fear of crime for females and males are not related to one another, so the fifth assumption is met.

 In addition to our research question which asks whether there is a difference in the amount of fear of crime between males and females, our null and alternative hypotheses are: